nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 		.. cpp:function:: std::optional<float> data() const

-			:returns: The value reported in this group, or empty ``std::optional`` if the value is not reported.
+			:returns: The value reported in this group, or empty ``std::optional`` if the value is not reported or not applicable for this type of group (for example colour codes).

-				.. note:: empty ``std::optional`` is always returned for colour codes (for example BLU or BLACKRED).
+		.. cpp:function:: std::optional<MetafTime> time() const

+			:returns: The time reported in this group, or empty ``std::optional`` if the time is not applicable for this type of group.

 Validating